LyonsLab/coge/web/bin/quota-alignment/README.rst

 First we need to figure out how to get the input data.
 See the last two sections for preparing data from BLAST and BLASTZ.
 Then we can do something like the following::

     cluster_utils.py --format=raw grape_grape.raw grape_grape.qa
-    quota_align.py --merge --Dm=20 --self --quota=2:2 grape_grape.qa
+    quota_align.py --merge --Dm=20 --min_size=5 --self --quota=2:2 grape_grape.qa

-The reason for setting up ``--quota=2:2`` is because grape has `pale-hexaploidy event <http://www.nature.com/nature/journal/v449/n7161/full/nature06148.html>`_.
+The reason for setting up ``--quota=2:2`` is because grape has `paleo-hexaploidy event <http://www.nature.com/nature/journal/v449/n7161/full/nature06148.html>`_.
 Therefore many regions will have 3 copies, but we need to remove the self match.
 Therefore we should do ``2:2`` instead. ``--self`` option must be turned on for finding paralogous blocks.
 The reason for that is in the self-matching case, the constraints on the union of the constraints on **both** axis, rather than on each axis separately.

 For a lineage that has tetraploidy event (genome doubling), using the example of brachypodium (which has undergone an ancient tetraploidy), we can do::